mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 kubernetes cluster with remote logging.

 # Dynamic task mapping

+**Note**: there is the option to run this example on the CeleryWorker with the dataset of 195 000 rows, but be sure to read the _Important notes_ section before trying.
+Running with `make run-2.3` will cause the example to query the smaller dataset.
+There are also parallel task limits in place for running the example.

 Dynamic task mapping basically refers to creating a number of task instances at runtime depending on the arguments that you pass to the expand method.